The Longhorn 100 identifies and celebrates the success of the 100 fastest growing Longhorn businesses in the world.

 How are the results calculated?

-Whitley Penn will calculate each company’s compounded annual growth rate (CAGR) in sales or revenue (net of returns).
-After compiling the calculations, the companies will be listed by percentage of growth rate from the highest to the lowest.
-The 100 fastest growing companies will be named to the Longhorn 100 in ranked order.
+- Whitley Penn will calculate each company’s compounded annual growth rate (CAGR) in sales or revenue (net of returns).
+After compiling the calculations, the companies will be ranked by the percentage of growth rate from the highest to the lowest in each revenue category.
 See the formula used.

 What is Revenue?

-• Net sales, or sales less returns and discounts for the prior three calendar or fiscal years ended on or before December 31, 2022.
+- Net sales, or sales less returns and discounts for the prior three calendar or fiscal years being measured.

 What is CAGR?

-CAGR is the year-over-year growth rate of a company’s revenue over a specified period of time.
+CAGR is the compounded measurement of a company’s year-over-year growth rate over a specified period of time.
+See the formula used.

 Will my confidential financial information be released to the Texas Exes or the university?